isovector/talks/freer/presentation.rst

   runBank = runNat nat
     where
       nat :: Bank x -> IO x
-      nat GetCurrentBalance            = -- do something in IO and return an Int nat (PutCurrentBalance newValue) = -- do something in IO and return ()
+      nat GetCurrentBalance            =  -- use IO to return an Int nat (PutCurrentBalance newValue) =  -- perform IO and return ()

 ----